pyinstaller/pyinstaller.github.io/funding.rst

 .. container:: fundraisingbox

+   Maintaining |PyInstaller| is a huge amount of work.
    |PyInstaller| development can only continue
-   if users provide reasonable concrete funding.
+   if users and companies provide sustainable funding.
    Otherwise issues and pull-requests will be left to linger until somebody can’t afford to not fix them.